friemen/aggregate/README.md

 `(agg/->mn <relation-kw> <entity-kw> <options-map>?)`.

 Optional values within options-map are
-* `:owned?` A boolean, false by default.
-Signals if records reachable through this relation are considered a part, i.e. if the whole is deleted the parts vanish, and if the whole no longer references a part it will also vanish.
 * `:query-fn` A function `(fn [db-spec fk-id])` returning the sequence of linked records.
 Defaults to `(make-query-<many>-fn entity-kw (default-link-tablename parent-entity-kw entity-kw) fk-a-kw